What is a Recovery Startup Business for Employee Retention Credit?

 ERTC Eligibility for Recovery Startup Businesses

-According to the provisions set forth in the American Rescue Plan Act, businesses established amidst the Covid-19 pandemic have the potential to qualify for the Employee Retention Credit (ERC).
+According to the provisions outlined in the American Rescue Plan Act, businesses established amidst the COVID-19 pandemic have the potential to qualify for the Employee Retention Credit (ERC).
 To determine if you are an eligible Recovery Startup Business for ERTC, the following criteria must be met:

 – Commencement of business operations on or after February 15, 2020